William S. Stokley

-William Strumberg Stokley was an American politician from Pennsylvania.
-He served as the 72nd Mayor of Philadelphia from 1872 to 1881.
+William Strumberg Stokley (April 25, 1823 – February 21, 1902) was an American politician who served on the Philadelphia City Council (both in its upper and lower chambers) and as the 72nd Mayor of Philadelphia from 1872 to 1881.

 Biography

 Stokley was born on April 25, 1823, in Philadelphia.
 His father died when he was young, leaving him and his mother to care for his younger brother and sister.

-Career
+Early career

-Stokley built a confectionery business and later entered the Franklin Hose Company, a volunteer fire company.
+Stokley built a confectionery business and joined the Franklin Hose Company, a volunteer fire company.
 As the treasurer and representative to the city's Fire Association, he became exposed to the politics of Philadelphia.

+Philadelphia City Council (1860–1872)

-In 1860, he won a seat on the Common Council, the lower house of the city council, representing the Ninth Ward.
-He became the president of the Common Council in 1865.
+In 1860, he won a seat on the Common Council) the lower chamber of the Philadelphia City Council) representing the Ninth Ward.
+In 1865, he became the president of the Common Council.
+During his time as a city councilor, Stokley was not a major player in the city's Republican Party, which was dominated at the time by William B. Mann (the district attorney of Philadelphia).